 Do you receive calls and emails that have nothing to do with your agency’s mission and wish you had someone else who could handle these for you?
-By letting the National Contact Center (NCC) handle your misdirected inquiries, your agency will have more time to focus on your own core mission.
+By letting the USA.gov Contact Center (USA.gov CC) handle your misdirected inquiries, your agency will have more time to focus on your own core mission.
 This service is free to agencies, and effective with 2010, the process is vastly simplified.
 If you didn’t participate before because the process seemed too complicated, now is the time to opt in.
 It’s very easy.

 How It Works